-At December 31, 2018, we had \$637.5 million in cash and cash equivalents and \$320.7 million in short-term investments.
-We have historically invested these amounts in U.S. treasuries, certificates of deposit, commercial paper, government agencies and municipal securities (which may have an auction reset feature), variable rate demand notes and money market funds meeting certain criteria.
+At December 31, 2019, we had \$798.0 million in cash and cash equivalents and \$546.0 million in short-term and long-term investments.
+We have historically invested these amounts in U.S. treasuries, certificates of deposit, commercial paper, U.S. government agency securities and municipal securities (which may have an auction reset feature), variable rate demand notes and money market funds meeting certain criteria.
 Certain of these investments are subject to general credit, liquidity, market and interest rate risks.
 These risks associated with our investment portfolio may have an adverse effect on our future results of operations, liquidity and financial condition.